 Students from the school who will complete their A Level studies in 2023 have applied to universities in the UK, Canada, Switzerland and the UAE.

 What about the facilities?

 The state-of-the-art facilities are designed to provide a stimulating learning and social environment.
-These include spacious classrooms, a Design and Technology Suite, an Olympic pool and learners pool, a boat house, 3 libraries, science labs, music and art rooms, digital media rooms, a drama room and black box theatre, indoor and outdoor play areas, a sports hall and a 600 seat auditorium.
+These include spacious classrooms, a Design and Technology Suite, an Olympic pool and learners pool, a boat house, 3 libraries, an Arabic library, science labs, music and art rooms, digital media rooms, a drama room and black box theatre, indoor and outdoor play areas, a sports hall and a 350 seat auditorium.

 The school is set within a large rectangular campus, with the Foundation section set in a wing to the left of the area and the teaching block spread across the centre towards the main lobby area and administrative areas, which are in the wing to the right.
 A series of large concrete letters painted in the dark blue school colour spell out the name Amity at the centre of the plant-filled quadrangle in front of the buildings.

 The main entrance lobby has both an imposing staircase to the left leading to the first floor, whilst on the right hand side is an escalator.
 The glass sides of the escalator are cleverly decorated with illustrations of the mechanical parts of the escalator to show how it works.

 Classrooms are located to the left of the entrance leading towards the Foundation section and lead off large open corridors.
 All classrooms are bright and open, with plenty of outside access and natural light.
 Each classroom has the inevitable Promethium board, as well as large quantities of toys and resources suited to the age group.
 Specialist Arabic classrooms are incorporated among the form rooms.
 There is also a special PE Gym, which is used by the younger children.
 A large colourful dining hall allows children and staff to eat together.